-When the IES trips, it sends a signal to gate operator to stop and reverse direction.
+When the IES (type A sensor) trips, it sends a signal to gate operator to stop and reverse direction.
 This feature may be falsely triggered in excessively windy conditions because wind itself, acting over surface area of gate panel, can provide necessary force to trigger IES.

-Do not adjust IES sensitivity to accommodate for inappropriately designed gate panels.
+Do not adjust IES sensitivity/Force setting to accommodate for inappropriately designed gate panels.
 Loss of IES sensitivity increases mechanical wear on gate hardware and gate operator.
 It may also pose a safety hazard.
 Compensating for wind loads by adjusting IES may set IES sensitivity to a level which, when encountering an obstruction, ignores obstruction and fails to reverse direction.
-For more information, refer to Adjusting the IES Sensitivity.